Corrections, Retractions & Expressions of Concern Policy

 All post-publication updates are handled transparently and are permanently linked to the original publication to preserve the integrity of the scholarly record.

-6. Editorial Responsibility
+6. Editors' Responsibility